-MAT, MAEd, MBA, MSCS, MACP graduate studies programs are approved by ICE/SEVIS.
-MAL, MAcc (pending approval), and MSK are not F-1/I-20 eligible.
+MAT, MAEd, MBA, MSCS, MACP, MAcc graduate studies programs are approved by ICE/SEVIS.
+(MSBA, MAC, MDIV, and MAGDJ are pending approval), and MAL and MHA are not F-1/I-20 eligible.

 Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of non-U.S. citizen/international students.
 Non-U.S. citizen/international students play an important role in enhancing the cross-cultural experience of the student body.